 The Singing for Fun group is a group that does what it says on the tin.
 It’s a fun way of building up self esteem & confidence, through singing.
 You don’t have to be a Bono or Beyonce.
 It doesn’t even matter if you’re tone deaf.
 I can only just about carry a song, and have been known to drop a few.
 The focus is on having fun.

 The group takes place on Thursdays, at the Stockport Disability, Stockport.
-It runs from 1-2 pm and has a minimal charge of £1.00 unwaged & £2.00 waged which goes towards the running costs of the centre.
+It runs from 1-2pm and has a minimal charge of £1.00 which goes towards the running costs of the centre.

 As I’ve said, my voice can only be described as passable, and many have passed me by when they hear it.
 And as I was only there originally in a support capacity, this represented a challenge comparable to hopping up Everest.
 But the god of singing smiled on me, and with the dedication of the group, and a sprinkling of terrible puns (supplied by me), the group survived, and indeed thrived.

-After an enjoyable 2 year rollercoaster ride, that saw the group’s health progress from intensive care to recovery, to now just needing the occasional check up, the group took a huge leap forward, in the shape of singing coach, Sheila Gott.
-Out of the blue or should that be blues, Sheila, a renowned professional singer, and voice coach offered her services, and vocal talent to the group, and a new era began.
+After an enjoyable rollercoaster ride, that saw the group’s health progress from intensive care to recovery – to now just needing the occasional check up – the group took a huge leap forward, in the shape of singing coach, Sheila Gott.
+Out of the blue or should that be blues, Sheila, a renowned professional singer and voice coach offered her services and vocal talent to the group, and a new era began.

-Which leads me to where we are now: Over the course of the last year the group as exceeded all expectations performed, at Stockport Market Hall, Stockport Mind’s Christmas Carol Service, and recently at Stockport College, Health Fair, earning accolades from young and old alike.
+Which leads me to where we are now.
+In recent years, the group as exceeded all expectations and performed at Stockport Market Hall, a Christmas Carol Service and at a Stockport College Health and Wellbeing Day, earning accolades from young and old alike.

 What does the future hold?
-Not a clue, but I can guarantee you this it’ll be fun finding out.
-If this sounds like it’s for you & something you would like to be involved with just turn up on the day.
+Not a clue, but I can guarantee you this, it’ll be fun finding out.
+If this sounds like it’s for you and something you would like to be involved with, please just turn up on the day.